OfficeDev/outlook-dev-docs/docs/add-ins/delegate-access.md

 ## Configure the manifest

 To enable delegate access scenarios in your add-in, you must set the [SupportsSharedFolders](/office/dev/add-ins/reference/manifest/supportssharedfolders) element to `true` in the manifest under the parent element `DesktopFormFactor`.
 At present, other form factors are not supported.

-> [!IMPORTANT]
-> Because delegate access for Outlook add-ins is currently in preview, add-ins that use the `SupportSharedFolders` element cannot be published to AppSource or deployed via centralized deployment.

 The following example shows the `SupportsSharedFolders` element set to `true` in a section of the manifest.